Mega Man: In other video games

 Various incarnations of Mega Man appear as playable fighters in the Marvel vs. Capcom series.
 The original was a playable fighter in Marvel vs. Capcom: Clash of Super Heroes and Marvel vs. Capcom 2: New Age of Heroes.
 He is assisted by his companion robots, Rush, Beat and Eddie.
 His sister robot, Roll, is also playable in both games, but is a secret character in the first game.
 Although he did not make a playable appearance in Marvel vs. Capcom 3: Fate of Two Worlds, and its successor, Ultimate Marvel vs. Capcom 3, Zero from Mega Man X and Tron Bonne from Mega Man Legends appear as representatives for the series.
 X appears as an alternate costume for Zero and Frank West and as a card in Heroes and Heralds mode.
 The original Mega Man appears in the arcade endings of Thor and Nova, and also appears on a poster in the Days of Future Past stage, and finally, as another card in Heroes and Heralds Mode.
-X and Zero appear as playable characters in Marvel vs Capcom: Infinite, with Sigma appearing as both a DLC fighter and a major antagonist in the Story Mode, where he merges with the supervillain Ultron to become Ultron Sigma.
+X and Zero appear as playable characters in Marvel vs. Capcom: Infinite, with Sigma appearing as both a DLC fighter and a major antagonist in the Story Mode, where he merges with the supervillain Ultron to become Ultron Sigma.

 MegaMan.EXE and Zero both appear as bonus playable characters in the fighting game Onimusha Blade Warriors, while a different version of Mega Man, based on his appearance on the American box art of the first game, appears as a playable fighter in the PlayStation 3 and PlayStation Vita versions of Street Fighter X Tekken.
-Mega Man Volnutt and Roll also make an appearance in Tatsunoko vs. Capcom: Ultimate All-Stars, with Zero added to the U.S. version.
-In 2013, Mega Man appeared as a playable character in Super Smash Bros. for Nintendo 3DS and Wii U and its sequel, Super Smash Bros.
+Mega Man Volnutt and Roll also make an appearance in Tatsunoko vs. Capcom, with Zero added to the international release.
+In 2014, Mega Man appeared as a playable character in Super Smash Bros. for Nintendo 3DS and Wii U and its sequel, Super Smash Bros.
 Ultimate.
 An amiibo based on his appearance was confirmed on November 11, and can be utilized in Super Smash Bros. as well as Mario Kart 8 where it can be scanned to unlock a costume for the player's Mii based on Mega Man's.
 In Super Mario Maker, the player can unlock a Mega Man costume by scanning the character's amiibo.

-In Monster Hunter: World, Mega Man is a playable character through downloadable content.
+In Monster Hunter: World, Mega Man is a wearable costume for the player's palico through downloadable content.
+Mega Man and Proto Man are set to be released as downloadable content for Sonic Racing: CrossWorlds, alongside a race track based on Wily's Castle.